Venryx/webpack-basic-sourcemap/README.md

 It's an alternative to regular source-maps, for when you need the source stack-traces in the JS code itself, and synchronously.

+## Notes

 Note that if you're using a transpiler in Webpack, you need to make sure it's set to retain the line-breaks of the original files.

 For Babel, this means creating a `.babelrc` file with the following setting:
 ```
 {